Diversity Toolkit Advisors

 Director of the Center for Careers in Teaching

 Aimee Nelson has proudly supported prospective and current teachers in various capacities in higher education for the last ten years.
 She is currently the Director of the Center for Careers in Teaching at California State University, Fullerton (CSUF).
-In this role, Aimee oversees outreach, recruitment, advising and student support services for
+In this role, Aimee oversees outreach, recruitment, advising and student support se

 Amy Hanreddy is an associate professor in the Department of Special Education at California State University, Northridge (CSUN).
 She teaches about inclusive and collaborative practices that benefit all students, as well as specific approaches to serve students with significant support needs.
 Dr.